-Located on the campus of Florida State University, Dick Howser Stadium has welcomed more than four million people since it was opened in 1983 and has provided fans with the feeling of having “the best seat in the house” to watch the finest in college baseball action.
+Entering its 40th season, Dick Howser Stadium has welcomed more than four million fans since it was opened during the 1983 season and has provided fans with the feeling of having “the best seat in the house” to watch the finest in college baseball action.
 In 2004, the stadium was expanded to its current capacity of nearly 6,700 and on April 2, 2005, Florida State University dedicated the field at Dick Howser Stadium to former head coach Mike Martin.
 Florida State’s skipper from 1980 through 2019, Martin spent the final 14 years of his career coaching on the field bearing his name and ended his career as the winningest coach in college baseball history.